iamkun/dayjs/README.md

   - accessing get / set with unit string (e.g. "`dayjs().get('year')`") takes short form of units too (allowed values are 'y', 'M', 'D', 'h', 'm', 's', 'ms').
   - unlike 'moment': Day of Week is accessible by name ('D' / 'day') too.
   - unlike 'moment': the **unit names are case sensitive**.
+  - make utcOffset() behave like 'moment' (rounding away only the fractional part of the minutes - i.e. the seconds - and not the minutes to a quarter of an hour).

 ---